SoundAsleep Camping Series Air Mattress

 Smaller and lighter than the queen, but still a rolled airbed with an integrated pump.
 A one-person twin version of the EnerPlex airbed that inflates fast off a car adapter, with the same cold-sleep and occasional leak caveats as its queen sibling.
 It scores 79 out of 100.

 For one person it was quick to set up and the car adapter meant no hunting for an outlet.
-It did soften overnight and I have read enough seam-leak reviews to baby the valves.
+It did soften overnight and we have read enough seam-leak reviews to baby the valves.

 Read our full EnerPlex Twin Camping Air Mattress review →